 You should note that there is no way around the 12-month ignition interlock device (IID) requirement.
 Therefore you should install it immediately so that you can get the restricted license on the 91st day after your suspension initially began.

 Finally, prior to getting a restricted license, your DMV record should show that a court-triggered suspension has already begun.
 However, the suspension triggered as a result of the court conviction does not have to already have run 90 days so as long as the APS has already run 90 days, which is common.

 If you or a loved one is in need of help with a second license suspension and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Our Nevada DUI defense lawyers are located in Las Vegas and Reno.

 - California DUIs are “priorable” offenses.
 This means that the punishment increases with each consecutive drunk driving conviction that takes place within a ten-year period.